 Piazza Maggiore is one of the very first squares built in Italy after the fall of the Roman Empire.
-The square was built starting with the year 1200, when the Bolognese felt the need to have a central market and a public place for meeting.
+The square was built starting with the year 1200, when the local people felt the need to have a central market and a public place for meeting.

 Only in the 15th century, the square received its present form, while in the 16th century the entire area was rearranged by papal will.
 Also, in the same century, the adjacent Piazza del Nettuno with the splendid Fountain of Neptune was built.

 In 1860, Piazza Maggiore was named after Vittorio Emanuele II, until 1943, when the king’s equestrian monument was transferred to the Margherita Gardens, where it is still located.
-From 1943 to 1945, the square was called Piazza della Repubblica, and from June 1945 took its current name.
+From 1943 to 1945, the square was called Piazza della Repubblica, and in June 1945 received its current name.

-The square measures 115 meters in length and 60 meters in width, and it’s closed to the west by the Palazzo Comunale, an architectural complex from the 14th century, currently occupied by the Municipality of Bologna, the Municipal Art Collections and the Morandi Museum.
+The square measures 115 meters in length and 60 meters in width, and it’s closed to the west by Palazzo Comunale (Palazzo d’Accursio), an architectural complex from the 14th century, currently occupied by the Municipality of Bologna, the Municipal Art Collections and the Morandi Museum.

-To the east, is the Palazzo dei Banchi, erected between 1565 and 1568 to a design by Giacomo Barozzi, and to the north lies the Palazzo del Podestà, dating back to 1200, surmounted by the Torre dell’Arengo.
+To the east, there is Palazzo dei Banchi, erected between 1565 and 1568 to a design by Giacomo Barozzi, and to the north lies Palazzo del Podesta, dating back to 1200, surmounted by Torre dell’Arengo.

 HOW TO GET THERE

 The closest bus stop is Piazza Maggiore, located on the eastern edge of the square, on the bus lines 29, A, C and T2.
 If you would like to reach the square on foot, from any point in the city, use the map below.